 According to Facebook…

 Power Editor is a free tool that replaces and enhances the capabilities of the Bulk Uploader.
-Power Editor makes it easy to create, edit and manage ads and campaigns in bulk, even across a large number of different ad accounts.
+Power Editor makes it easy to create, edit and manage ads and The campaign is the foundation of your Facebook ad.
+This is where you'll set an advertising objective, which defines what you want your ad to achieve. in bulk, even across a large number of different ad accounts.

 Install Power Editor